 Modern automobiles have become more reliable and require less-frequent maintenance, but at what cost?
 We have traded inexpensive maintenance procedures for less frequent but MUCH more expensive repairs.
 Your 8N tractor will very likely still be chugging away and making people smile for another 50 plus years.
 That new shiny SUV you just bought will have been crushed, recycled, and forgotten.

 Honestly, it is totally up to you to evaluate your tractor and your needs.
 Either way you decide to go will not hurt my feelings a bit.
 At the end of the day, IT's YOUR TRACTOR.

 When someone contacts me to help fix wiring problems, we usually spend more than a few minutes just figuring out what they have.
 With either 6 or 12 Volt systems it is often easier to pull all the wires off and start over.
 Thankfully, there are only about nine or ten wires on one of these tractors, so even a complete rewire is only about a $25 job.

 With either 6 or 12 Volts, when you have problems with your electrical system, it is always MUCH easier to get help if your wiring is as close to original as possible.

 Clean every terminal and connection before you do anything!
-Take apart and use a small flat file to shine up faces of nuts and terminals where current is supposed to flow.
+Take apart and use a small file to shine faces of nuts and terminals where current is supposed to flow.
 Replace nuts and washers at the first sign of corrosion with new zinc-plated hardware.
 Do not use stainless steel or copper hardware, it will cause any steel it touches to corrode much faster!